 First we will need to add the Sketch-Up Two sided material.
-Open the material editor and rightclick on Scene materials and select VraySkp2SdMtl which is the last option.
+Open the material editor and right-click on Scene materials and go to Add Material.
+This will in turn bring up another menu with several different material formats.
+Click on VraySkp2SdMat which is the last option.